 - Click Update Schema to fill the list with Emarsys events.

-- To add an Emarsys event to the list, open your Emarsys account and go to Automation > External Events.
+- To add an Emarsys event to the list, open your Emarsys account and go to Management > External Event.

 - Create your external event there.
 It is a good idea to name it as closely as possible to the Magento event you will match it to.